-The Intercept.
+The Intercept, August 2016.
 A violence prevention activist shows up on a US federal watchlist – and then ends up in a Salvadoran prison.
-Aug 8, 2016.

 IN THE EARLY morning hours of July 28, Salvadoran police arrested 77 people in a nationwide raid of alleged members of a multimillion-dollar financial network run by El Salvador’s Mara Salvatrucha gang, known as MS-13.
 Among those arrested was Dany Balmore Romero García, a former member of MS-13 who for the past decade has served as the director of the OPERA Youth Group, a violence-prevention organization that works with former and current gang members.